Code-Institute-Submissions/MS1-Wellness-Centre/README.md

 The header/navbar and footer will be featured across all pages.
 They will not be fixed.\
 The pages will scroll on all devices.\
-A moving image gallery, carousel, welcoming the user to the site.\
+A moving image gallery (carousel) welcoming the user to the site.\
 The company logo is displayed in the corner of every page and when pressed will redirect the user back to the homepage.\
 On larger browsers the nav bar will be displayed on the screen.
 On mobile devices and smaller tablets it will be shown as a menu icon that has a toggle function.\
 An interactive class timetable.
-When a row is clicked it has a darker background makiing it easier to read.
+When a row is clicked it has a darker background making it easier to read.
 Especially useful for mobile devices as the table has to be scrolled horizintally to view all the days.

 * **_Features to be implemented with more advance skill base._**